WinstonWolfie/supermemo_vim_ahk/docs/markers.md

 ## Precedence / conflicts

-- Detection is effectively "first line wins".
-- If you have multiple SMVim markers, only the marker that appears first in the HTML is treated as active.
+- Only the first detected SMVim marker is treated as active.
+- If some other text comes before the marker, the marker is ignored.
-- Recommended: keep **at most one** SMVim marker at the top of the first HTML component.
+- Recommended: keep **at most one** SMVim marker at the very top of the first HTML component.

 ## How to (re)write a marker

-Markers are typically written/updated by the context-sensitive sync hotkeys (e.g. `<A-S-s>`, `<C-A-s>`, `<C-S-A-s>`) when a supported app is focused (browser/PDF reader/mpv/Calibre).
+Markers are typically written/updated by the context-sensitive sync hotkeys (for example `<A-S-s>`, `<C-A-s>`, `<C-S-A-s>`) when a supported app is focused (browser/PDF reader/mpv/Calibre).

 If the script prompts "Go to source and try again?":

+- Keep the top of the first HTML component clean enough for marker updates.
-- Use a "source element" whose first HTML component is empty (or contains only the SMVim marker).
+- For reader/local-file source elements, the simplest setup is an otherwise empty first HTML component with only the marker at the top.
-- Or use import/IWB to create a fresh element, then keep that as the source element for subsequent extracts/markers.
+- For browser/online elements, a reference block or imported content can exist **below** the marker, but nothing should appear above it.